Snarvei til hovedinnholdet

 *If you are between 150-160 cm or 190-200 cm, you must visit Pilot Flight Academy to do a sit-in test in our aircraft.

-International students must have a valid student visa for Norway or be able to obtain this.
+International students must have a valid student visa for Norway or be eligible for obtaining a visa.
 More information about this can be found at www.udi.no.

-Employers within the aviation industry will require a clean criminal record check.
+Employers within the aviation industry will require a certificate of good conduct from the police.
 If you have any questions regarding this, contact the Norwegian CAA.

 Admission Test